 with wine storehouses, outbuildings, parklands, a lake and woods, 60 km de Tours

-Named after an area where ferns grow, a land of springs where the surrounding countryside is crisscrossed with streams, abounding in white and predatory fish.
+Named after an area where ferns grow, and a land of springs where the surrounding countryside is crisscrossed with streams, abounding in white and predatory fish.

 A place where melon and vines are grown.

 Facing the countryside, amongst other monuments and vestiges such as an oven, a wash-house, a mill, a bridge and underground passageways.